cbeat0n/Real_Estate_X_UnitedStates_Leasing/README.md

 1. Within the United States, where is the highest population of government leased properties?
 2. What are the correlations, if any, between rent amount and usable ft^2 in the lease?
 3. What are the correlations, if any, between usable and rentable ft^2 in the lease?
-4. What are the correlations, if any, between rent amount and parking spaces(pick one)?
+4. What are the correlations, if any, between rent amount and parking spaces?
 5. What is the distribution of parking space sizes?
 6. What are the correlations, if any, between ZIP code and length of lease?
 8. What are the correlations, if any, between rent amount and ft^2 of unit leased?